 - Understand that fraud or a bad deal can happen even when dealing with credentialed professionals who aren't technically scammers.

 A big reason that I like to educate myself is to protect myself.
 Even if I rely on others to give me investing ideas or make investing recommendations, I'm still in charge of my money.
-Not losing money to scams, fraud, or lousy deals is essential to growing my financial success.
+Not losing money to scams, fraud, or lousy deals is essential to my financial success.